Admyral-Security/admyral-quickstart/workflows/panther_alert_handling/README.md

 # Panther Alert Handling

-This workflow handles alerts from Panther, specifically focusing on AWS ALB alerts for a high volume of 4xx errors.
+This workflow handles alerts from Panther.
 It uses AI to generate summaries and recommendations, creates a Jira issue for tracking, and notifies the team via Slack.

+> [!IMPORTANT]
+> The panther_alert_handling workflow calls the panther_slack_interactivity workflow. \
+> Note, that the Slack API only allows to configure on interactivity webhook at a time, should you also run other workflows using slack interactivity.

 ## Required Secrets